 Even though there obviously aren’t any official details about this project, it’s assumed that the cost of this transformation was enormous.

-Kim Jong-Il didn’t really mind spending a few bucks more to honor his late father, the founder of the fatherland, so some sources state that it cost anywhere between $100 and $900 million USD to turn it into one of the most impressive mausoleums on the planet.
+Kim Jong-Il didn’t really mind spending a few bucks more to honor his late father, the founder of the fatherland, so some sources state that it cost anywhere between $100 and USD 900 million to turn it into one of the most impressive mausoleums on the planet.

 4. Both former great leaders are on public display inside the building

 While most mausoleums conserved the dead bodies of the great leaders in a closed sarcophagus, like for example Napoleon Bonaparte’s tomb at Les Invalides in Paris, this isn’t the case at the Kumsusan Palace of the Sun.